CSR

 These emissions represent 35.9% of total emissions.
 This is a significant portion of GHG emissions.

-These are mostly emissions linked to the purchase of goods (4.1), raw materials (steel, stainless steel, wood, cardboard, aluminum, packaging plastics, etc.), components (motors, batteries, exchangers, electrical components, insulators, fans, etc.), supplies and finished products.
+These are mostly emissions related to the purchase of goods (4.1), raw materials (steel, stainless steel, wood, cardboard, aluminum, packaging plastics…), components (motors, batteries, exchangers, electrical components, insulators, fans…), supplies and finished products.

-The waste collection and treatment share represents only 22 tCO2eq.
+The collection and treatment of waste represents only 22 tCO2eq.

 Category 5 - Indirect emissions associated with products sold

-This is the largest share of emissions representing 62.3% of the total.
+This is the largest share of emissions, representing 62.3% of the total.
 Some of our products consume electricity to operate.
-In the case of VMC, for example, operation is continuous.
+In the case of the VMC, for example, operation is continuous.

 BEGES-GRAPH-250418.jpg